moonorblue/Interactive-Lab-Hub/Lab 1/README.md

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

-Yes, I think I can add coloring adjusting for people to choose their prepferred color, and instead of blinking the light, I decide to use different color to indicate the pouring pace.
+Yes, I think I can add color adjusting for people to choose their prepferred color, and instead of blinking the light, I decide to use different color to indicate the pouring pace.

 ## Part C. Prototype the device